-Exemption Protocol: If you believe that you should be enrolled in EMBA Launch your Startup without having to take Foundations of Entrepreneurship, please complete the following exemption survey - https://forms.gle/gZM9cd9J3Gqpdze67.Your request should be brief but specific, including relevant background information (e.g., entrepreneurship coursework and work experience) and any progress you've made on your idea to date (e.g., customer discovery).
+Exemption Protocol: If you believe that you should be enrolled in Launch your Startup without having to take Foundations of Entrepreneurship, please complete the following exemption survey - http://bit.ly/entrepreneurwaiver.
+Your request should be brief but specific, including relevant background information (e.g., entrepreneurship coursework and work experience) and any progress you've made on your idea to date (e.g., customer discovery).
 Please allow at least one week for a response, as your request may require deliberations among faculty.

-NOTE: Following school policy, students MAY NOT enroll in EMBA Foundations of Entrepreneurship and EMBA Launch Your Startup concurrently.
+NOTE: Following school policy, students MAY NOT enroll in Foundations of Entrepreneurship and Launch Your Startup concurrently.

-Grading: Students are graded on the timeliness of submission, research efficacy, comprehensiveness, and overall quality of major deliverables throughout the class.
+Grading: Student grades are based on timeliness of submission, research efficacy, comprehensiveness, and overall quality of major deliverables throughout the class.
+The majority of the grade is based on collaborative work with the exception of 12 points allocated to individual class reflections.
 Assignments are to be submitted when due.
 Late assignments are subject to point reduction.
-Attendance is required per CBS policy, and attending the first class is mandatory as class requirements are discussed in detail.
+Attendance is required as per CBS policy and attending the first class is mandatory as class requirements are discussed in detail.
 All of your assignment submissions are subject to the CBS Honor Code.
-Violations of the CBS Honor Code may lead to failing the assignment, the course itself, suspension, or dismissal.
+Violations of the CBS Honor Code may lead to failing the assignment, failing the course, suspension, and/or dismissal.

-Customer Discovery and MVP Results & Feedback = 20 Points Final Venture Presentation = 10 Points Executive Summary Package = 15 Points Weekly Assignments (43pts), Class Reflections (12pts) & Active Class Engagement = 55 Points
+Customer Discovery and MVP Results & Feedback

+Final Venture Presentation

+Executive Summary Package

+Weekly Assignments (43pts), Class Reflections (12pts) & Active Class Engagement

+55 Points